Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Your doctor has recommended you for a discogram.
 This is a test to determine if back or neck pain is being caused by a weakened, damaged or displaced disk.
 Disks are cushion-like pads made up of cartilage and a jelly-like substance.
 They act as shock absorbers between the bones in the spine.
 This procedure works by attempting to cause a pain similar to that you experience regularly.
 Each suspect disk is tested in turn.
 If the test duplicates your usual pain, the disk under examination is considered to be the source of the problem.

-Franklin Moser, MD, Chief of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.
+Franklin Moser, MD, Director of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.

 Before Arriving for Your Procedure